Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 The \emph{reticulation number} $r(G)$ of a network $G=(V,E)$ is the sum of indegrees of all reticulation vertices, minus the number of reticulation vertices.
 A network has \emph{level} $k$ (or is level-$k$) if each block of the network has reticulation number at most $k$.
 The reticulation number and level of a network are often only defined for binary networks but were generalized to non-binary networks in \cite{van2010phylogenetic}.

-$N$ is a \emph{phylogenetic network} on a set of labels $X$ if $N$ is a network and its leaves are bijectively labelled by the elements of $X$.
+A network~$N$ is a \emph{phylogenetic network} on a set of labels $X$ if its leaves are bijectively labelled by the elements of $X$.
 As an example, consider the graph from \cref{subfig:scanning_network}, which serves as a phylogenetic network on the set of labels $\{a,b,c,d \}$.